codeamancoder/pstonv2/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.16.49 =
+* Fixed syntax error in the XMLRPC patch for newer versions of Apache.

 = 4.16.48 =
 * Added fall-back to manual updates if the Automatic update feature fails.